 The 6.2L Boss engine is a traditional gas V8 that comes as the standard option in Super Duty trucks through 2022.
-The 7.3L Godzilla is the upgraded gas-engine option, providing more power, performance, and towing than the 6.2L.
-And of course, the 6.7 Powerstroke doesn’t need much introduction.
-However, 2023 is adding a high-output version of the 6.7, offering 1,200lb-ft. of torque.
+The 7.3L Godzilla is the upgraded gas-engine option, providing more power, performance, and towing.
+And the 6.7 Powerstroke which is the diesel option.
 Additionally, 2023 brings a new engine, a 6.8L V8 built off of the Godzilla platform, which will replace the 6.2L Boss as the standard engine.

 In this article, we discuss the pros and cons of each engine when it comes to Ford 6.2 & 7.3 gas engines vs the 6.7 diesel.